 - If you're failing over to Azure and data encryption is enabled for the cloud (applies only when you have protected Hyper-v virtual machines from a VMM Server), in Encryption Key select the certificate that was issued when you enabled data encryption during setup on the VMM server.

 Select Shut down machine before beginning failover if you want Site Recovery to attempt to do a shutdown of source virtual machines before triggering the failover.
 Failover continues even if shutdown fails.

-In case of Hyper-v virtual machines, this option also tries to synchronize the on-premises data that has not yet been sent to the service before triggering the failover.
+If Hyper-v virtual machines are protected, the option to shutdown also tries to synchronize the on-premises data that has not yet been sent to the service before triggering the failover.

 You can follow the failover progress on the Jobs page.
 Even if errors occur during an unplanned failover, the recovery plan runs until it is complete.